temptgithub/coffeeCalculator/README.md

 # coffeeCalculator
 A calculator to determine cost of coffee spent in a year based on your habits. <br>
-This program is written using - Javascript, jQuery, HTML, CSS.
+<strong>This program is written using - Javascript, jQuery, HTML, CSS.</strong>
 <br>
 Click on the following link to try it out: https://coffeecalc--templetse.repl.co/